SUKESH127-art/llm_scribe/README.md

 ---

-*Built with ❤️ using Next.js 15, React 19, and Supabase*
+*Built with ❤️ using Next.js 15, React 19, Supabase, and FastAPI*